isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

   </li>
 <li>
     <input type="checkbox" id="accordion27">
-    <label for="accordion27"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">         Previously the CDCs provided an option for residents to donate their CDC Vouchers 2023.
-Similarly, can I donate my 2024 vouchers for a good cause?</span></label>
+    <label for="accordion27"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">         Previously the CDCs provided an option for residents to donate their CDC Vouchers 2024.
+Similarly, can I donate my 2025 vouchers for a good cause?</span></label>
     <div>
 			<p>
-				From 1 December 2024 to 31 January 2025, residents will be able to donate their unused CDC Vouchers 2024 (January) and CDC Vouchers 2024 (June) to participating charities <a href="https://vouchers.cdc.gov.sg/donate/"><strong>here. </strong></a>
+				The CDC Vouchers 2024 have expired on 31 December 2024.
+However, residents will still be able to donate their unused CDC Vouchers 2024 (January) and CDC Vouchers 2024 (June) to participating charities <a href="https://vouchers.cdc.gov.sg/donate/"><strong>here until 31 January 2025. </strong></a> <br><br>

-The CDC Vouchers 2024 will expire on 31 December 2024 and all Singaporean households are encouraged to utilise their vouchers within the validity period.
+For CDC Vouchers 2025, the details of donation will be announced at a later date.
+We encourage all households to claim and spend their CDC Vouchers 2025.
 </p>
     </div>
   </li>